If it seems like hurricanes are getting worse, you’re not imagining it.

 Flooding is the most costly and common type of storm damage, so it’s important to take measures to reduce the potential destruction to your home and belongings, including these:

-• Make sure your sump pump is working properly and has a backup power source (usually either from a battery or pressure from the municipal water supply).
-If you don’t have a sump pump, have one installed.
+Make sure your sump pump is working properly and has a backup power source (usually either from a battery or pressure from the municipal water supply).
+If you don’t have a sump pump, and the type of construction of your house allows for it, you may want to consider having one installed.

 Last minute hurricane prep